 “I owe Dr. McCreary my life,” Chandler said.
 “Dr. McCreary, all the nurses and all of the medical staff I had on my side at Hillcrest Medical Center were a dream.
 They not only treated me like family, but also my children, who took turns staying with me in the hospital every night.”

 Chandler had to have both of her breasts removed in separate procedures 16 weeks apart.
-The second operation was performed by Laurie Flynn, M.D., FACS, breast surgery director at Hillcrest Medical Center.
-“Dr. Flynn did a beautiful job,” she said.
+The second operation was performed by a Utica Park Clinic breast surgeon at Hillcrest Medical Center.
+“She did a beautiful job,” Chandler said.
 “My breasts were no longer lopsided and I felt normal.”